-Continuing with neighborhood amenities, community gardens and common spaces outside parks are desired by the Shiloh Hills Neighbors.
-This desire is for designated areas within walking distance of peoples' homes for enjoying the out of doors, conversations with neighbors and other such locations.
+In terms of neighborhood amenities, the Shiloh Hills Neighbors express a strong desire for community gardens and shared outdoor spaces, not including park sites.
+They seek designated areas within walking distance from their homes where they can enjoy the outdoors, engage in conversations with neighbors, and gather in other similar locations.

 The Foundation for Community Health states: "the need for belonging, particularly outside of one's home and workplace, has reached an all-time high.
 Perhaps now more than ever, communities across the country are relying upon third places, defined as physical spaces designed for gathering, connecting, and sharing resources, to promote social interaction and build community trust, which supports health and well-being for all."

 Third places, or "great good places," are the many public places where people can gather, put aside the concerns of home and work (their first and second places), and hang out simply for the pleasures of good company and lively conversation.
-Ray Oldenburg discussed these places in his book 'The Great'

-Good Place: Cafés, Coffee Shops, Bookstores, Bars, Hair Salons and Other Hangouts at the Heart of a Community' published in 1989.
+Ray Oldenburg discussed these places in his book 'The Great Good Place: Cafés, Coffee Shops, Bookstores, Bars, Hair Salons and Other Hangouts at the Heart of a Community' published in 1989.
 Shiloh Hills Neighborhood is lacking these "good places" within walking distance from their homes.
 This theme is expressed in several places in this neighborhood plan.
 Shiloh Hills neighbors are segregated and isolated family units from the greater Spokane and neighborhood community.